 Photo 1: A credit officer leads a discussion on breastfeeding during a monthly microcredit meeting in Bauchi State, Nigeria

-how to download norton antivirus on windows 8 on www norton com setup 8 using complete setup guide
+how to download norton antivirus on windows 8 on8 using complete setup guide

 Two ways to efficiently reach out to a large number of women with messages on breastfeeding are through microfinance programs and cell phone messages.
 Incorporating health programs into microfinance takes advantage of the social networks and social support inherent in group activities and that type of support is needed to change breastfeeding behaviors.
 Cell phone messages are a great way to increase the number of repeated contacts with women who most need encouragement to breastfeed.
 Partners for Development and researchers from the University of North Carolina tested these ideas in northeast Nigeria by integrating group breastfeeding promotion and cellphone messaging into a microcredit program.
 The integrated program increased the number of women who started breastfeeding early and who exclusively breastfed their infants for six months.

 We reached out to women participating in a microcredit program, a system in which small business owners, often women, receive loans to begin or advance their enterprise.
 Small groups of five to seven friends, neighbors and/or relatives join the program together and meet regularly with several other small groups to repay their microloans.